The Seneta--Heyde scaling for the branching random walk: Introduction

 \begin{theorem} Assume (\ref{cond-hab}), (\ref{cond-2}) and (\ref{cond-X}).
 We have

 \end{theorem}

 Let us say a few words about the proof of the theorems.

-The first step in the proof of Theorem \ref{t:main} consists in introducing a truncated version of the martingales $W_n$ and $D_n$, denoted by $W_n^{(\alpha)}$ and $D_n^{(\alpha)}$, respectively, where $\alpha \ge 0$ is a positive parameter.
-The truncation argument can be traced back to Harris~\cite{harris99}; we use it in the context of conditional spines, following the formalism of Kyprianou~\cite{kyprianou}.
-Roughly speaking (for a rigorous treatment of such approximations, see Section \ref{s:proof}), when $n\to \infty$,
+The first step in the proof of Theorem \ref{tmain} consists of introducing a truncated version of the martingales $W_n$ and $D_n$, denoted by $W_n^{(\alpha)}$ and $D_n^{(\alpha)}$, respectively, where $\alpha\ge0$ is a positive parameter.
+The truncation argument can be traced back to Harris~\cite{harris99}; we use it in the context of conditional spines, following the formalism of Kyprianou~\cite {kyprianou}.
+Roughly speaking (for a rigorous treatment of such approximations, see Section \ref{sproof}), when $n\to\infty$,

-where $c_0\in (0, \, \infty)$ is a constant depending only on the law of $\Theta$.
-Moreover, $D_n^{(\alpha)}$ is a non-negative martingale, which allows us to define a new probability, $\Q^{(\alpha)}$.
-The distribution of the branching random walk under $\Q^{(\alpha)}$ is characterised by Biggins and Kyprianou~\cite{biggins-kyprianou04} in the form of a spinal decomposition (recalled as Fact \ref{p:spine}).
-By means of a second moment argument, we prove in Proposition \ref{p:moments} that under $\Q^{(\alpha)}$,
+where $c_0\in(0, \infty)$ is a constant depending only on the law of $\Theta$.
+Moreover, $D_n^{(\alpha)}$ is a nonnegative martingale, which allows us to define a new probability, $\Q^{(\alpha )}$.
+The distribution of the branching random walk under $\Q^{(\alpha )}$ is characterized by Biggins and Kyprianou~\cite {biggins-kyprianou04} in the form of a spinal decomposition (recalled\vadjust{\goodbreak} as Fact \ref{pspine}).
+By means of a second moment argument, we prove in Proposition \ref{pmoments} that under~$\Q^{(\alpha)}$,